Testing general relativity with gravitational waves -- improving and extending Modified Dispersion Relation tests: Improvements

 \subsection{Graviton mass posterior}

 The MDR analysis tests different dispersion relations, distinguished by the value of the $\alpha$ parameter.
-The case $\alpha=0$ is of special interest as it corresponds to the massive graviton dispersion, where $A_0 = m_g^2c^4$.
+The case $\alpha=0$ is of special interest as it corresponds to the massive graviton dispersion, where $A_0 = m_g^2c^4$ (this dispersion relation can also correspond to a charged graviton~\cite{2024JCAP...11..004N}).
 We can thus use the test to place constraints on the possible graviton mass $m_g$.
 The previous results~\cite{2021arXiv211206861T} suffer from the reweighting issue described in Sec.~\ref{sec:sampling}, so let us examine how to sample $m_g$ more efficiently.

 One approach is to sample directly in $m_g$.
 The \textsc{Bilby} package, for which we implemented our test, can handle mismatches between different parametrizations of the prior and the waveform model, as long as an appropriate conversion function is provided.
 Similarly to sampling on $A_\alpha$, to avoid issues with having to calculate $D_\alpha(D_L)$ during sampling, we sample in the effective graviton mass parameter $m_{\mathrm{eff}}=\sqrt{(1+z)^{\alpha-1}D_{\alpha}/D_L}m_g$.